-- 1. We were unable to satisfy ourselves as to the accuracy of the fixed assets with a carrying value of MVR 937,997/- (2015: MVR 7,113,853/-) and the depreciation expense for the year amounting to MVR 334,502/- stated in note 9 of these financial statements, as the Company does not maintain a fixed asset register and supporting documents for the value of individual assets.
+- 1. We were unable to satisfy ourselves as to the accuracy of the fixed assets with a carrying value of MVR 670,180/- (2016: MVR 937,997/-) and the depreciation expense for the year amounting to MVR 349,423/- stated in note 9 of these financial statements, as the Company does not maintain a fixed asset register and supporting documents for the value of individual assets.
 Further, we noticed that the company has not conducted a physical verification of its assets during the past years. - 2.
-The Company uses its website to earn advertisement income.
-However, the Company has failed to recognise the value of the website in the books of the company as at the reporting date. - 3.
-We were unable to carry out alternative procedures in respect of independent direct confirmation not received by us.
-As a result, we were unable to verify amount due from related parties amounting to MVR 18,168,231/- (2015: MVR 5,202,555/-) stated in note 11.1 of these financial statements. - 4.
-Trade receivables as at 31 December 2016 includes an aggregate amount of MVR 1,724,494 /-, recoverability of which is doubtful since the amounts remain unsettled for more than a year.
-The Company has made neither an assessment nor an allowance for impairment as at 31 December 2016. - 5.
+We were unable to carry out alternative procedures in respect of independent direct confirmations not received by us.
+As a result, we were unable to verify amount due from related parties amounting to MVR 5,202,555/- (2016: MVR 18,168,231/-) stated in note 11.1 of these financial statements. - 3.
+Accounts receivables as at 31 December 2017 includes an aggregate amount of MVR 1,946,311/-, recoverability of which is doubtful since the amounts remain unsettled for more than a year.
+The Company has made neither an assessment nor an allowance for impairment as at 31 December 2017. - 4.
 Other receivables stated in note 11 includes an aggregate of MVR 1,358,251,036/- receivable from various parties on account of leasing tourist resort islands on behalf of the Government.
-However, we were unable to verify these balances since sufficient appropriate evidences were not available for our review.
-Further, The Company has made neither an assessment nor allowance for impairment as at 31 December 2016. - 6.
-We were unable to verify the "Fixed term cash lend" amounting to MVR 157,253,546/- (2015: MVR 157,253,546/-) stated in note 11 of these financial statements since sufficient appropriate audit evidences were unavailable for our review.
+However, we were unable to verify these balances since sufficient appropriate evidences were not available for our review other than return cheques amounting to 1,725,344/-.
+Further, the Company has made neither an assessment nor an allowance for impairment as at 31 December 2017. - 5.
+We were unable to verify the amount of MVR 2,007,446 started as prepayments and deposits in the note 11 since sufficient appropriate evidences were unavailable for our review. - 6.
+We were unable to verify the fixed term cash lend amounting to MVR 157,253,546/- (2016: MVR 157,253,546/-) stated in note 11 of these financial statements since sufficient appropriate audit evidences were unavailable for our review.

-- 7. We were not invited to perform year end procedures including observation of physical verification of cash stated at MVR 2,553,756/- in note 12 of these financial statements. - 8.
-The cash at bank balance stated in the note 12 of these financial statements includes an unreconciled balance of "MMA fund control account" amounting to MVR 4,562,168/-, and we were unable to verify the same as a reconciliation or supporting documents were not provided for our review. - 9.
-We were unable to carry out alternative procedures in respect of independent direct confirmation not received by us.
-As a result, we were unable to verify the Trade payables, Payable to the Ministry of Tourism, Arts and Culture and Amount due to related parties amounting to MVR 16,656,835/(2015: MVR 3,105,249/-), MVR 1,518,857,975/- (2015: MVR 1,532,964,464/-) and MVR 85,137,999/- (2015: MVR 85,137,999/-) respectively stated in note 14 in these financial statements. - 10.
-We were unable to verify the accuracy and the completeness of the accrued expenses amounting to MVR 3,188,274/- (2015: MVR 1,757,612/-) stated in the note 14 of these financial statements since sufficient appropriate audit evidences were unavailable for our review. - 11.
-During the year, the board has decided to handover all the rights and obligations including the advances and contracts with regards to the Island of "Baresdhoo" to Maldives Integrated Tourism Development Corporation (MITDC).
-Accordingly, an MOU was signed on 05th January 2017 with MITDC and paid MVR 14,106,489/- (the net of collected advances amounting to MVR 34,617,900/- and the incurred construction cost amounting to MVR 20,511,411/-) to MITDC.
+- 7. We were not invited to perform year end procedures including observation of physical verification of cash stated at MVR 3,593,705/- in note 13 of these financial statements.
+Accordingly, we were unable adequate procedures to verify the existence of aforementioned amount. - 8.
+The cash at bank balance stated in the note 13 of these financial statements includes an unreconciled balance of "MMA fund control account" amounting to MVR 81,724/-, and we were unable to verify the same as a reconciliation or supporting documents were not provided for our review. - 9.
+We were unable to carry out alternative procedures in respect of some independent direct confirmation not received by us.
+As a result, we were unable to verify the payable to the Ministry of Tourism, Arts and Culture and amount due to related parties amounting to MVR 1,518,857,975/-(2016: MVR 1,518,857,975/-) and MVR 85,137,999/- (2016: MVR 85,137,999/-) respectively stated in note 15 in these financial statements. - 10.
+We were unable to verify the accrued expenses and the completeness of the accrued expenses amounting to MVR 231,437/- (2016: MVR 3,188,274/-) stated in the note 15 of these financial statements since sufficient appropriate audit evidences were unavailable for our review.